Directorman9/cross_collection_opinion_mining/README.md

 # Cross-collection opinion mining

-This is project containing code and data sets I used in my Master's thesis; Cross-collection aspect based opinion mining using topic models.
+This project contains code and data sets I used in my Master's thesis; Cross-collection aspect based opinion mining using topic models.

-How to use these resource.
+How to use these resources.

 Datasets:
 All data sets can be found under the data sets directory.
 Detail of data sets can be found in the actual thesis document.